-Visiting Armenia, Azerbaijan, Georgia: The South Caucasus’ Entwined Histories and Must-See Sites
+Visiting Armenia, Azerbaijan, Georgia: The South Caucasus

-Armenia, Azerbaijan, and Georgia are often referred to as “the Caucasus region”.
+Armenia, Azerbaijan, and Georgia are often referred to as ‘the Caucasus region’.
 The Caucasus, or Caucasia, refers to both the mountain system and the region bounded by the Black Sea in the west and the Caspian Sea in the east.
-This mountain system includes the Greater Caucasus mountain range in the north–which serves as a natural barrier between Eastern Europe and Western Asia and includes Europe’s highest mountain, Mount Elbrus (height 5,642 metres or 18,510 ft)–and the Lesser Caucasus in the south.
+This mountain system includes the Greater Caucasus mountain range in the north – which serves as a natural barrier between Eastern Europe and Western Asia and includes Europe’s highest mountain, Mount Elbrus (height 5,642 metres or 18,510 ft) – and the Lesser Caucasus in the south.

 Armenia, Azerbaijan, and Georgia: A Shared History

 Armenia, Azerbaijan, and Georgia have a long history.
-Some parts of this long history overlapped as their borders were redrawn after every war or invasive siege, each country growing bigger, smaller, or encroaching on another’s territory.
+Some parts of this long history overlap as their borders were redrawn after every war or invasive siege, each country growing bigger, smaller, or encroaching on another’s territory.
 The prime geographical location, mild climate, and fertile lands of the South Caucasus led to invasions from every major power in the world throughout the centuries.
 The Greeks, Persians, Romans, Byzantines, Mongols, Ottomans, and the former Soviet Union have all left their mark in the region.

 The Ancient Kingdom of Colchis covered what is now western Georgia and dates back to the Bronze Age.
 The Greeks established colonies in Colchis between the 8th and 6th centuries BC.
 The wealthy kingdom figures prominently in Greek mythology.
 It was said to be the home of Princess Medea, the site of war god Ares’s sacred grove, the land of the Amazons, and the destination of Jason and the Argonauts.

-The great Arsacid king Tiridates III (or Trdat III) united Armenia and, perhaps in an effort to distance the nation from both Persian Zoroastrianism and Roman polytheism, declared Christianity as the state religion in 301 AD, making Armenia the first Christian state in the world.
+The great Arsacid King Tiridates III (or Trdat III) united Armenia and, perhaps in an effort to distance the nation from both Persian Zoroastrianism and Roman polytheism, declared Christianity as the state religion in 301 AD, making Armenia the first Christian state in the world.
 Georgia followed years later, while Azerbaijan (then known as Caucasian Albania) remained largely Zoroastrian until later conquests.

 During the 10th century, one group of Turkish nomadic tribes led by a chief named Seljuq settled in Central Asia and later converted to the Sunni form of Islam.
 (The Seljuq and their influence are mentioned briefly in this article on Persian carpets.)
-The Seljuq Empire dominated the Caucasus region in the next two centuries, but were driven out of Georgia by King Davit Aghmashenebeli (David the Builder, 1089−1125) which marked the dawn of Georgia’s golden age.
+The Seljuq Empire dominated the Caucasus region for the next two centuries, but were driven out of Georgia by King Davit Aghmashenebeli (David the Builder, 1089−1125) which marked the dawn of Georgia’s golden age.

 For the next two centuries, the Georgian kingdom became a strong regional power, developing its own art and literature and extending its cultural influence across the Caucasus.
 When David’s great-granddaughter Queen Tamar (1184−1213) ascended the throne as Georgia’s first female ruler, her kingdom controlled a vast territory that stretched from western Azerbaijan to eastern Turkey.

-Throughout the years marked by foreign incursions, Shirvan in modern Azerbaijan was ruled by the Shirvanshahs (an ancient Persian title for Shirvan rulers) from a single family, the Yazidid dynasty, who broke free from the Persian Abbasid caliphate.
+Throughout the years marked by these foreign incursions, Shirvan in modern Azerbaijan was ruled by the Shirvanshahs (an ancient Persian title for Shirvan rulers) from a single family, the Yazidid dynasty, who broke free from the Persian Abbasid caliphate.
 They ruled Shirvan as vassals to Timur, but became autonomous from the 8th to the 14th centuries.
 The state Baku (which today is Azerbaijan’s capital and largest city) grew to become a prosperous trade centre in the 15th century.

 In 1501 Shirvan was conquered by Persia’s Safavid Dynasty.
 The Safavids converted the state from Sunni to Shia Islam.
 Shia Muslims remain the majority in Azerbaijan, which is home to the second highest Shia population percentage in the world after Iran.
 Sunni and Shia Muslims share fundamental Islamic beliefs but differ on many aspects of the faith, including who should be considered a Muslim leader.

-The divide dates back to Prophet Muhammad’s death in 632–Sunni Muslims believed leadership was not a birthright and that a capable leader should be elected, while Shia Muslims believed the leadership should stay within Prophet Muhammad’s family.
+The divide dates back to Prophet Muhammad’s death in 632 – Sunni Muslims believed leadership was not a birthright and that a capable leader should be elected, while Shia Muslims believed the leadership should stay within Prophet Muhammad’s family.
 Shia is a contraction of Shia’t-Ali, or “the Party of Ali”, after the Prophet’s cousin, Ali bin Abu Talib, who they believe should have been the Prophet’s successor following his death.

 The Ottoman Turks then swept into the Caucasus.
 Armenia was divided between the Ottoman Empire (Western Armenia) and Persia (Eastern Armenia, which included the capital Yerevan and most of modern-day Armenia).